Member of the Legislative Assembly (India): Term

 The term of the Legislative Assembly is five years.
 However, it may be dissolved earlier than that by the Governor at the request of the Chief Minister, when the Chief Minister has actual majority support in the Assembly.
 The Assembly may be dissolved earlier if no one can prove majority support and become Chief Minister.
 The term of the Legislative Assembly may be extended during an emergency, but not more than six months at a time.
 The Legislative Council is the upper house of the State.
 Just like the Rajya Sabha, it is a permanent House.
 The members of the state's upper house are selected based on the strength of each party in the lower house and by state gubernatorial nomination.
 The term is six years, and a third of the members of the House retire after every two years.
-The upper house of a state assembly, unlike the upper house of the Parliament, can be abolished by the lower house, if it passes a specific law bill, which states to dissolve the upper house, and gets it attested in both houses of parliament and then signed by the president into law.
+The upper house of a state legislature, known as a state legislative council, unlike the upper house of the Parliament, can be abolished by the lower house, if it passes a specific law bill, which states to dissolve the upper house, and gets it attested in both houses of parliament and then signed by the president into law.
 Only Andhra Pradesh, Bihar, Karnataka, Maharashtra, Telangana, and Uttar Pradesh have their upper houses in existence with a six-year term.
 All other states have abolished the upper house by the above-mentioned method, as the upper house causes unnecessary problems, expenditures and issues.

 Powers

 The most important function of the legislature is law-making.
 The state legislature has the power to make laws on all items on which Parliament cannot legislate.
-Some of these items are police, prisons, irrigation, agriculture, local governments, public health, Pilgrimage, and burial grounds.
+Some of these items are police, prisons, irrigation, agriculture, local governments, public health, pilgrimage, and burial grounds.
 Some topics on which both Parliament and states can make laws are education, marriage and divorce, forests, and the protection of wild animals and birds.

 As regards money bills, the position is the same.
 Bills can originate only in the Legislative Assembly.
 The Legislative Council can either pass the bill within 14 days of the date of the receipt of the Bill or suggest changes to it within 14 days.
 These changes may or may not be accepted by the Assembly.

 The state legislature, besides making laws, has one electoral power, in electing the President of India.
 Elected members of the Legislative Assembly along with the elected members of Parliament are involved in this process.

 Some parts of the Constitution can be amended by Parliament with the approval of half of the state legislatures.
-Thus the state legislatures take part in the process of amendment to the Constitution.
+Thus, the state legislatures take part in the process of amendment to the Constitution.